Shaw Theatre

 The Shaw Theatre is a theatre in Somers Town, in the London Borough of Camden.
 It is a part of the Pullman London St Pancras hotel, located off Euston Road.
+The Shaw has 446 seats and two large foyers, four large dressing rooms for up to 60 people and extensive high-quality backstage facilities which include a workshop studio and laundry facilities.
+There is disabled access, cloakroom facilities and a bar serving drinks and refreshments.
+The venue is also used for exhibitions.

-St Pancras library
+History of The Shaw Theatre

-Before being refurbished in 1998, the Shaw Theatre originally opened its doors in 1971 as a purpose built theatre within the St Pancras library.
+The Shaw Theatre originally opened its doors in 1971 as a purpose-built theatre within the St Pancras library, originally known as The Library Theatre.
 The opening production was the show Zigger Zagger with a cast that included Barrie Rutter and Paula Wilcox.
 In 1972, Simon Ward and Sinéad Cusack appeared in Romeo and Juliet.
 Later in the same year Vanessa Redgrave, Nyree Dawn Porter and Windsor Davies starred in Twelfth Night.
 Other stars who appeared in the theatre's early days included Ian McKellen, Mia Farrow, Julia McKenzie and Raymond Francis.
 The theatre hosted a series of 'Sunday nights at the Shaw', with many notable actors including Judi Dench, Dame Flora Robson, Patricia Routledge and Michael Williams.
 It also hosted numerous productions by the National Youth Theatre.